Our Mission Statement

 — Founder, Jennifer C Lee

-Please watch this Ted by one of my most dedicated colleagues, experienced, open- hearted mentors, viral changemakers and impactful thought leaders I’ve met on my journey.
+Please watch this TED by one of the most dedicated colleagues, experienced, open- hearted mentors, viral changemakers and impactful thought leaders I have the honor of calling a friend.
+I met Dr. Lopez in 2018 and she has been a motivator, supporter and co conspirator since.

 Research studies show and our founder agrees, that EARLY CHILDHOOD PLAY and exposure to BOOKS & STEAM* related activities and environments can significantly increase cognitive, academic & social-emotional intelligence.